gzmatte/trash/kos.md

 ----

-**I recommend visit my post-install batch, which if u have a brain, u can have a lot of extra-performance in any Windows.**
+**I recommend visit my post-install batch, which if u have a brain, u can gain a lot of extra-performance in any Windows.**

 [<img src="https://github.com/gzmatte/trash/blob/main/0ATR.png" width="480" height="113">](https://github.com/gzmatte/ATR)